 While MAUCRSA is new and the licensing structure is not fully established, there has been guidance from the state that cities are required to submit their regulations on adult use and medicinal marijuana to the BCC.
-If this information is not sent to them in a timely fashion, the BCC could inadvertently issue licenses for activities not desired within the City.
+If this information is not sent to them before they start to issue licenses, the BCC could inadvertently issue licenses for activities not desired within the City.
 Therefore, staff is proposing a regular ordinance on marijuana regulations.